 Then one afternoon, Miles called me and explained with rehearsed diction that he’d become a pro staffer for a rifle company—and they wanted to send him a gun in 6.5 Creedmoor.
 When I asked if he intended to accept it, he became so defensive that I suspected he already had the gun in hand, and possibly sighted in too.

-He brought the new rifle with him last winter for our annual Tennessee whitetail hunt and used it to drop a big 8-pointer in its tracks.
+He brought the new rifle with him a few winters ago for our annual Tennessee whitetail hunt and used it to drop a big 8-pointer in its tracks.
 As we were dragging the deer out, I told Miles it was a lucky one-shot kill, and had the deer run off, we’d have probably never recovered it.

 The following spring, Miles scored a sweet new lease in Texas and invited me to come turkey hunting.
 Like all 6.5 Creedmoor shooters, he cannot call birds worth a damn.
 Still, we killed two big Rio Grande gobblers on the first morning.
 Later in the day, as the sun began to set and I was running out of things to say about how much better it is to call game animals close than it is to shoot them at long range, Miles suggested we go pig hunting.